Stephen Zunes : Syria

 This Isn’t the First Time the US Has Abandoned the Kurds

-President Trump’s decision to give a green light for a Turkish invasion of Kurdish-populated regions of northern Syria has been faced with swift bipartisan opposition
+Truthout October 10, 2019: Trump’s decision to give a green light for a Turkish invasion of Kurdish-populated regions of northern Syria has faced swift bipartisan opposition… following a conversation with authoritarian Turkish President Recep Tayyip Erdoğan (one of a number of autocratic leaders with whom Trump has developed a close relationship)…

 Despite Everything, U.S. Troops Should Leave Syria

-Donald Trump’s sudden decision to remove U.S. forces from Syria appears to have been impetuous and ill-considered — apparently a result of a conversation with Turkey’s autocratic president Recep Erdo?an.
-That doesn’t mean, however, that the United States should remain in that country.
+Z Network, January 4, 2019: Donald Trump’s sudden decision to remove U.S. forces from Syria appears to have been impetuous and ill-considered — apparently a result of a conversation with Turkey’s autocratic president Recep Erdogan.
+That doesn’t mean, however, that the United States should remain in that country…

 History Shows Hypocrisy of US Outrage Over Chemical Weapons in Syria

-There are serious legal and strategic concerns regarding the decision by the United States, along with France and Great Britain, to bomb Syria in response to its alleged use of chemical weapons in Douma.
-Even if one considers the April 13 airstrikes on a series of targets in two Syrian cities to be legitimate, it […]
+Truthout April 24, 2018: There are serious legal and strategic concerns regarding the decision by the U.S., along with France and Great Britain, to bomb Syria in response to its alleged use of chemical weapons in Douma…

 Why the United States Can’t Lead on Syria’s Chemical Weapons Atrocities

-Reasonable people can disagree about how the international community should respond to the latest apparent atrocity by the Syrian government involving chemical weapons.
-The repeated use of these horrific and illegal weapons by Syrian President Bashar al-Assad’s repressive regime deserves a strong international response.
-Unfortunately, given its history of politicizing the issue, the United States is in […]
+The Progressive April 11, 2018: The repeated use of these horrific and illegal weapons by Syrian President Bashar al-Assad’s repressive regime deserves a strong international response.
+Unfortunately, given its history of politicizing the issue, the U.S. is in no position to lead…

 Trump’s Dangerous and Cynical Attack on Syria